Academic Job Boot Camp – Wednesday 13 September 2023, online event.

-History UK is pleased to be running the Academic Job Boot Camp again this year, following a forced hiatus in 2020.
+History UK is pleased to be running the Academic Job Boot Camp again this year.
 All early career historians are encouraged to apply, with preference being given to those who have already completed or submitted their PhDs.

 - Are you thinking about applying for your first lectureship in history?

 - Wishing you could have a ‘test run’ for job applications and interviews?